 Lady Bamford Charitable Trust

-The Lady Bamford Charitable Trust was founded in 2001 with the simple objective of helping people from the most disadvantaged quarters in India access a better quality of life.
+The Lady Bamford Charitable Trust (LBCT) was founded in 2001 with the simple objective of helping people from the most disadvantaged quarters in India access a better quality of life.
 Over the course of its 20 years the scope of LBCT’s focus has grown from providing support to children in a single school, to initiatives that touch lives in over 70 communities.